-Getting ready for a redesign of your website is both exciting and a bit overwhelming.
-You know it’s time to make the step but getting things in order to make sure the process goes smoothly is just as important.
+Getting ready for a website redesign is both exciting and a bit overwhelming.
+You know it’s time to make the step but getting the right things in order to make sure the website redesign process goes smoothly is just as important.

 I thought it would be helpful to go over some important information to consider.
 Please note, this isn’t an exhaustive list as your business has its own unique goals.